hwameistor/hwameistor/docs/docs/faqs.md

     ```

     At the same time, HwameiStor will automatically reschedule the evicted Pods
-    to the other node which has the associated volume' replica, and continue to run.
+    to the other node which has the associated volume replica, and continue to run.

 3. Remove the NODE from the cluster.